SJLennon/IBM-i-RPG-Free-CLP-Code/5250_Subfile/README.md

 #### CustMast.SQL

-  SQL code to create and populate the CUSTMAST tsble.
+  SQL code to create and populate the CUSTMAST table.
 You will need to change the _**set schema**_ in the first line to your target library.
 You would put this file in the IFS and run it with the RUNSQLSTM command.

   Contains 300 randomly generate rows, courtesy of the fine folk at _http://generatedata.com/_, plus a little tweaking by hand.